 SOLAS - Safety of Life at Sea Convention.

 Sounding - See GAUGING

-Special Survey - The survey requirement of a classification society that usually takes place every four years.
-At the special survey vital pieces of equipment are opened up and inspected by the classification surveyor.
+Special Survey - The survey required by the Classification Society that usually takes place every five years and usually in a dry-dock.
+During the Special Survey all vital pieces of equipment and compartments and steel structures are opened up and inspected by the classification surveyor.

 Spill - Oil getting into the sea in any amount for any reason.

 Spot Market - The market for the immediate charter of a vessel.

 Spot Price - Current market price for an asset or commodity.

 Starboard - The right side of a vessel when an observer is facing forward looking toward the bow.

 Stern - The after most part of a vessel.
 The stern will house the steering gear room and various stowage areas.
 It is that section of a vessel over the rudder and propeller.